geeknik/my-awesome-stars/README.md

 - [ZGC-LLM-Safety/TrafficLLM](https://github.com/ZGC-LLM-Safety/TrafficLLM) - The repository of TrafficLLM, a universal LLM adaptation framework to learn robust traffic representation for all open-sourced LLM in real-world scenarios and enhance the generalization across diverse
 - [velocitybolt/open-extract](https://github.com/velocitybolt/open-extract) - Structured Data Extractor for AI Agents.
 Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
 - [Clevrr-AI/Clevrr-Computer](https://github.com/Clevrr-AI/Clevrr-Computer) - An open-source implementation of Anthropic's Computer Use to perform basic tasks using AI Agents.
-- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
-It enables realtime AI capabilities like  seeing, hearing, and speaking
 - [nullenc0de/misconfigmate](https://github.com/nullenc0de/misconfigmate) - This tool builds upon their excellent research and service templates while adding additional features and improvements.
 - [mandatoryprogrammer/xcname](https://github.com/mandatoryprogrammer/xcname) - A tool for enumerating expired domains in CNAME records
 - [samyk/rflasermic](https://github.com/samyk/rflasermic) - RF-modulated high fidelity laser microphone and keystroke sniffer